 How do I get to Plaka Milos?
 Well, you have plenty of great options at your disposal to reach this charming hilltop locale.

-The best way to visit Milos Plaka is via car, ATV, scooter, bus, or taxi.
+The best way to visit Milos Plaka is via car, ATV, scooter, bus, or taxi which you can pick up in the port town of Adamas Milos.
 Plaka, in particular, can be explored during a pretty epic organized day tour, too where you will visit some of the highlights of the island including Plaka!

 Organized Day Trip of Milos Highlights Including Plaka